 Hair is an important aspect of a woman’s identity.
-For this reason, hair loss and thinning—even in its most early stages—can cause great emotional distress.
-This may be partially due to the social misconception that not many women lose their hair and that, unlike men, noticeable hair loss in women is unacceptable.
-Both of these untruths make the subject of female hair loss a particularly sensitive topic for women to address.
+Hair loss, even in its most early stages, can cause great emotional distress due in part to the social misconception that not many women lose their hair and that, unlike for men, noticeable hair loss is unacceptable.
+Both untruths make the subject of female hair loss a very sensitive topic for women to address.

-Disease and Illness: Women are generally more susceptible to a wider variety of medical conditions that can lead to hair loss than men.
-Many diseases and illness cause hair loss.
+- Disease and Illnesses: Many illnesses cause hair loss.
+Women are generally more susceptible to a wider variety of medical conditions that can lead to hair loss than men.

-Hair Styles: Pulling hair too tight in braids, buns and ponytails for long periods of time can damage the hair follicle and prevent hair from growing back properly.
-This is known as Traction Alopecia.
+- Hair Styles (Traction Alopecia): Pulling hair too tight in braids, buns and ponytails for long periods of time can damage the hair follicle and prevent hair from growing back.

 The Ludwig Scale

-While the Ludwig Scale helps broadly categorize female pattern hair loss, there are many women who do not fall neatly into one of these boxes or have a different type of hair loss .
+While the Ludwig Scale helps broadly categorize female pattern hair loss, there are many women who do not fall neatly into one of these boxes or have a different hair disorder.

-Hair Club understands the differences between male and female hair loss and has designed treatments and programs specifically for the unique needs of women.
-Hair Club’s team of hair loss experts and licensed cosmetologists are familiar with the many possible causes of hair loss in women and can help identify the source and develop a personalized treatment plan.
+We have designed non-surgical, surgical and product solutions specifically for the unique needs of women.
+Our team of Hair Loss Experts and stylists are familiar with the many possible hair loss causes in women and can help identify the source and develop a personalized hair loss treatment plan.